Conference Program

 - empowering patients, carers and healthcare professionals

-Dalle Molle Institute for Artificial Intelligence Studies (IDSIA USI-SUPSI), Switzerland
+Dalle Molle Institute for Artificial Intelligence Studies (IDSIA USI-SUPSI), Switzerland & Swiss Institute of Bioinformatics (SIB) Switzerland

 University Hospital Zürich, Switzerland